-- Watch lists: display records from selected watch lists. - Faces: filter records by presence of a face biometric data. - Filling: display only empty records, only filled or any records. - Name contains: filter records by name. - ID: display a record with a given ID. - Status: filter records by status. - Match type: filter records by match type (Any/Related/Auto matched/Any type).
+- Watch lists: display records from selected watch lists. - Faces: filter records by presence of a face image. - Filling: display only empty records, only filled ones, or any records. - Name contains: filter records by name. - ID: display a record with a given ID. - Status: filter records by status (only active, only inactive, or any status). - Match type: filter records by match type.